-52% of students have enrolled in further education which has seen a slight increase from previous years with the impact of COVID on the labour market.
+39% of students have enrolled in further education which has seen a slight decrease from previous years with more students moving into the labour market.
 Students have chosen this pathway as a means of meeting the requirements to access university, employment or further training.
-86% of these students are completing courses at Diploma level that provide direct study pathways to specific university degrees in the areas of sport, education, health sciences, social services, paramedicine, childcare, event management, and business.
-Students completing Certificate II to IV level courses include the following industries; education, youth work, construction, agriculture, fitness and pre-apprenticeship training.
+97% of these students are completing courses at Diploma and above level that provide direct study pathways to specific university degrees in the areas of sport, education, health sciences, paramedicine, nursing, remedial massage, cyber security, construction, civil engineering, horticulture, business, and marketing.